chris-wood/ACMICN2017/tutorial-fd-io-cicn.md

 5. Applications: Consumer/ Producer Socket API, MPEG-DASH over ICN (30 min).

-All slides are available in a single [slide deck](files/tutorial-cicn/FDio-cicn-tutorial.pdf).
+All slides are available in a single [slide deck](files/tutorial-cicn/FDio-cicn-tutorial.pdf){: target="FDio-cicn-tutorial.pdf"}.

 ### Requirements for the attendees